 My primary research interest is the detection of gravitational waves and how those detections will allow us to observe the universe in an entirely new way.
 Gravitational waves are ripples in the curvature of spacetime produced by the collisions of black holes or neutron stars.
-I am part of an international collaboration called the LIGO project (the Laser Interferometer Gravitational-wave Observatory).
-Its goal is to directly detect gravitational waves using multiple laser interferometers, each of which consists of a giant 4-km-long L-shaped device.
-LIGO is the largest single project funded by the NSF.
+I am part of an international collaboration called the LIGO project (the Laser Interferometer Gravitational-wave Observatory, http://www.ligo.org/).
+Its goal is to observe the universe with gravitational waves using multiple laser interferometers, each of which consists of a giant 4-km-long L-shaped device.
+On September 14, 2015 LIGO achieved this goal with the first direct detection of gravitational waves from a pair of colliding black holes.
+This event--one of the most significant physics discoveries of the past 50 years--has given birth to the field of gravitational-wave astronomy.
+Many more detections and discoveries are to come.
 My research focuses on improving the models that LIGO and other gravitational-wave detectors will use to analyze their signals.
 I am especially interested in how gravitational-wave observations will probe the interiors of neutron stars and test our understanding of Einstein’s description of gravity.

 Theoretical astrophysics, especially general relativity, compact objects (neutron stars, black holes), and gravitational-wave astronomy.

-- Monday 4:30 pm - 5:30 pm
+- Tuesday 3:00 pm - 4:00 pm

-- Monday 8:30 pm - 9:30 pm
+- Tuesday 8:30 pm - 9:30 pm

-- Wednesday 8:30 pm - 9:30 pm
+- Tuesday 8:30 pm - 9:30 pm